bloXroute-Labs/bloxroute-docs/ethereum-logger-installation.md

 This section describes the installation of the bloXroute Gateway in a pre-packaged Docker form.
 This section assumes you have Docker installed and that you have created an account with Docker Hub and provided the account name or email address to bloXroute.
 Additionally, this section assumes that the RPC ports for the full node are open to receive RPC commands.

-1. For proper functioning, the Blockchain-Logger needs your ethereum node to be running at verboisty level 3 and exposing the appropriate rpc apis.
+1. For proper functioning, the Blockchain-Logger needs your ethereum node to be running at verbosity level 3 and exposing the appropriate rpc apis.
 You can ensure that your geth client has sufficient verbosity for its logs by starting geth with `--verbosity=3` or `--vmodule="miner=3,core=3"`.
 You may also change verbosity from the `geth attach` console by using the command `debug.verbosity(3)` or `debug.vmodule("miner=3,core=3")`.
 Additionally, please enable the proper rpc apis using the following switches at startup `--rpc --rpcapi web3,eth,personal,miner,net,txpool`.
 1. Docker login

     ```